www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2024-08-06-t42-establish-cell-api.md

                   * [ ] `net.splitcells.network.distro.java.DistroCell`
                   * [ ] `net.splitcells.martins.avots.distro.DistroCell`
               * [ ] Deploy on live server.
+              * [ ] Why does LiveDistroCells do not contain a dependency to SystemCell?
               * [ ] Ensure, that the dependency recorder is really recording Cell dependencies.
     * [ ] Create launcher class for execution or configuration of the game.
         * [ ] Create proof of concept launcher class at `net.splitcells.network.distro.DistroCell`, in order to ease the